 Last week, staff writer David Uberti covered the United Airline debacle by critiquing the Louisville Courier-Journal’s decision to publish details on passenger David Dao’s criminal history.
 The following week Uberti revisited the topic in our member’s newsletter.

 Many CJR readers have weighed in with letters.
-Here’s a selection:
+Here’s a selection of reader feedback has been edited for length and clarity:

 I disagree with your notion that the passenger’s past behavior was irrelevant.
 While United did make a mistake, the passenger appears to have contributed to the problem substantially—or at least there’s a strong possibility that he did.
 In that case, his past and very public willingness to behave outside the norm is relevant.
 Inform the readers, and let them decide.
 But congrats for raising the issue and keeping it going.